irfan-eternal/irfan-eternal.github.io/content/posts/Analysing .NET AsyncRAT using dnSpy/index.en.md

 ---
 ## Introduction
-Hi all, Today we will be Analysing .NET AsynRAT using dnSpy.In this blog we will be Discussing About Static Extraction of the Config and we will also look at some of the Capabilites of AsyncRAT.
+Hi all, Today we will be analysing .NET AsynRAT using dnSpy.In this blog we will be discussing about static extraction of the Config and we will also look at some of the capabilites of AsyncRAT.

 ## Analysis
-For Readers who want to Follow along can get the sample from [MalwareBazaar](https://bazaar.abuse.ch/sample/8da2ee52332138905d6c21a8c2fd16c1ccb16aa057b64df7e66f2bd38664e86f/) .The Sample was First Seen on 2023-07-04 07:07:39 UTC
+For readers who want to Follow along can get the sample from [MalwareBazaar](https://bazaar.abuse.ch/sample/8da2ee52332138905d6c21a8c2fd16c1ccb16aa057b64df7e66f2bd38664e86f/) .The sample was first Seen on 2023-07-04 07:07:39 UTC
 .
 The sample is 32bit so you can use dnSpy 32 Bit Version.

 ### Static Config Extraction

-When You go to the Entrypoint Function Main there is a Method called **RBReueVXBVIYiq** Which sets all the Config Data.
-If you take a Closer look you can understand a Pattern.
+When You go to the Entrypoint function Main there is a method called **RBReueVXBVIYiq** which sets all the Config Data.
+If you take a closer look you can understand a pattern.
 ![ConfigCollection](ConfigCollection.PNG)
-Most of the Config Data is Set using the method **isVjrDwVFds** which takes a Field of **eDraegaZqrr**  as an Argument.
-When You look at  **isVjrDwVFds** it converts the argument from Base64 and Call the Method **QpLgTABIbRB** with the return value.
-Here is the Actual Decryption taking place.
-It uses AES CBC and SHA256 inside the Decryption Function
+Most of the Config data is Set using the method **isVjrDwVFds** which takes a Field of **eDraegaZqrr**  as an Argument.
+When You look at  **isVjrDwVFds** it converts the argument from Base64 and call the method **QpLgTABIbRB** with the return value.
+Here is the actual decryption taking place.
+It uses AES CBC and SHA256 inside the decryption Function
 ![dec_fun.PNG](dec_fun.PNG)
-I tried using de4dot and Powershell to Decrypt the Config but they failed.
-So I tried to replicate the Decryption function in Python
+I tried using de4dot and Powershell to decrypt the config but they failed.
+So I tried to replicate the decryption function in Python
-Steps I Followed
+Steps I followed for decryption
 1) Copy all the Content  from the **eDraegaZqrr** Class
 2) Visit this [Cyberchef Recipie](https://gchq.github.io/CyberChef/#recipe=Regular_expression('User%20defined','%22(.*?)%22',true,true,false,false,false,false,'List%20matches')) and Paste the Contents of **eDraegaZqrr** Class .
 The Recipie uses  this regex "(.*?)" to Get the Value of the  fields from **eDraegaZqrr**
-3) Get the Config Extractor script from [here](https://github.com/irfan-eternal/blog_temp/blob/main/AzyncRAT/config_extract.py) and Add the Contents you got from Step2 as Elements of the array enc in main function and run the Script You will get all the Config Data
+3) Get the Config Extractor script from [here](https://github.com/irfan-eternal/blog_temp/blob/main/AzyncRAT/config_extract.py) and add the contents you got from Step2 as Elements of the array enc in main function and run the Script You will get all the Config Data

 ```Python
 import base64